Advanced Materials Research Experiences for Undergraduates (REU)

 ORCID: 0009-0006-4052-4695

-BIO: Ellen is a rising junior chemistry major at Macalester College participating in the 2024 Summer School for Silicon Nanotechnology (SSSiN).
-She is excited to investigate the interdisciplinary intersections of nanotechnology, chemistry, and biology.
+BIO: Ellen is a rising junior chemistry major at Macalester College participating in the 2024 Summer School for Engineered Living Materials (SSELM).
+She is excited to investigate the interdisciplinary applications of Chemistry within biological and materials science spheres.
 Outside of school, Ellen sings in choir, is enthused about playing bananagrams, and enjoys spending time in the sun.

 Mukherjee, Shayan